mozilla/jx-sqlite/README.md

 |  6  |    0   |    5    |     4     |
 |  7  |    1   |    5    |     5     |

+Child tables have an `_id` column, plus two others: `_order` so we can reconstruct the original JSON, and `_parent` which is used to refer to the immediate parent of the array.

+## Open problems

-Finally we have the toughest question: Do we copy the `a.*` columns from the `example` table to our new child table?
-As I see it, there are two possible answers:
+**Do we copy the `a.*` columns from the `example` table to our new child table?** As I see it, there are two possible answers:

 1. **Do not copy** - If there is just one nested document, or it is an inner object, then it will fit in a single row of the parent, and reduce the number of rows returned when querying.
 The query complexity increases because we must consider the case of inner objects and the case of nested objects.
 2. **Copy** - Effectively move the columns to the new child table: This will simplify the queries because each path is realized in only one table, but may be more expensive because every inner object will demand a sql-join, it may be expensive to perform the alter table.

+**How to handle arrays of arrays?** I have not seen many examples in the wild yet.
+Usually, arrays of arrays represent a multidimensional array, where the number of elements in every array is the same.
+Maybe we can  reject JSON that does not conform to a multidimensional interpretation.